owlbarn/tutorial/book/optimisation/README.md

 	Plot.output h
 ```

-We first create a meshgrid based on the Rosenbrock function  to visualise the 3D image, and then on the 2D contour image of the same function we plot how the result of the optimisation is updated, from the initial starting porint towards a local minimum point.
+We first create a meshgrid based on the Rosenbrock function to visualise the 3D image, and then on the 2D contour image of the same function we plot how the result of the optimisation is updated, from the initial starting point towards a local minimum point.
 The visualisation results are shown in [@fig:optimisation:gd_rosenbrock].
 On the right figure the black line shows the moving trajectory.
-You can image it moving downwards along the slope in the right side figure.
+You can imagine it moving downwards along the slope in the right side figure.

 ![Optimisation process of gradient descent on multivariate function](images/optimisation/gd_rosenbrock.png "gd_rosenbrock"){width=100% #fig:optimisation:gd_rosenbrock}